John Case (novelist)

 John Case is the pseudonym of Jim Hougan and Carolyn Hougan, husband and wife, both published authors in their own right.
+They were nominated for the 2002 and 2006 Hammett Prize.

 Jim Hougan is also an investigative journalist and broadcaster.
 He lives in Afton, Virginia.

 The joint writings of Jim and Carolyn have now ended following the death of Carolyn Hougan from cancer on February 25, 2007.